 Product developer Dan is unveiling his team's latest product release to managers across multiple office locations, but his entire audience is not able to attend the live demo.
 Rather than presenting grainy footage of the shiny new product, Dan's teammates are equipped with a 720-pixel resolution video conferencing camera.

 This provides the minimum resolution for a high-definition presentation resolution to show off his product in a new light.
 While 1080p or better could give an even sharper image, 720p is common for a video conferencing camera.
-The Meeting Owl Pro provides video with 1080p resolution, and the Meeting Owl offers 720p resolution to fit your video conferencing needs.
+The Meeting Owl Pro provides video with 1080p resolution to fit your video conferencing needs.

 Dan believes that all coworkers should have a place at the table when it comes to business.
 He wants every member of the team who helped create his new product to be able to chime in and be heard during the live demo.